ianbgroves/chick_embryonic_classifier/README.md

-# Code for the paper 'Bespoke data augmentation and network construction enable developmental morphological classification on limited microscopy datasets'.
+# Code for the paper 'Accurate staging of chick embryonic tissues via deep learning'.

 [Here](https://colab.research.google.com/drive/1wH53iao1chYqNcCUbx7cXNvgCMm0gRFT?usp=sharing) is the Colab notebook where you can train DCNNs on your own data